 It is not abstract because it contains all the information from the source file (except comments) are available in the AST, inclusing the location.
 So the source file can be reprinted (the name unparsed is also used) from the AST.
 If a mechanism is also added to deal with comments, the source file can even be pretty-printed from the AST.

-It is not purely syntaxic because the semantic analysis pass decorate the tree with semantic information.
-For example the type of each expression and sub-expression is computed.
-This is necessary to detect some semantic error like assigning an array to an integer.
+It is not purely syntactic because the semantic analysis pass decorates the tree with semantic information.
+For example, the type of each expression and sub-expression is computed.
+This is necessary to detect some semantic errors like assigning an array to an integer.

 The AST in GHDL¶